We proactively work on improving diversity, equity, and inclusion (DEI) at

 people who join us as Apprentice are successful in the role and beyond.

-In 2017, we introduced internal documentation to help clarify the expectations
+We introduced internal documentation to help clarify the expectations we have

-we have for team members.
-Our aim is that this change makes it more clear when someone is
+for team members.
+Our aim is that this change makes it more clear when someone

 In addition, we have introduced a mid-level position that we believe will help